Paris Street Style for Women Over 40 or 50

 - Red Shoes: I have no idea how this started, but older women (as well as teens) wear red shoes with their all-black outfits.

 - Cool Shoe Colors: Women wear all-black or mostly-black outfits with purple, blue, metallic, pumpkin, cobalt, and other unique shoe colors.

 - Colored Tights: Many older women brighten up their funereal-black outfits with royal purple, aubergine, or cobalt tights.
 Cheeky chicks of all ages wear beautiful lace tights.
 (If you don't have lace, try leopard or dots.)

 - Colored Skirts: Some older women in all-black outfits wear colored skirts as accent pieces.

-- Bright Coats: Beautiful coats in amazing colors punctuate many all-black outfits, such as cobalt, mustard, red, burgundy, or deep purple.
-So pack your red or pink trench or crushable raincoat.
+- Bright Coats: Beautiful coats in amazing colors punctuate many all-black outfits.
+I've seen cobalt, mustard, red, burgundy, and deep purple.
+So pack your red or pink trench or your crushable metallic raincoat.